 - Either they do not know they have become a new creation so they are trying in their own efforts to be someone they already are in Christ

 - Or they do know who they are in Christ but have simply forgotten, just like we all do sometimes

 2 Corinthians 5:17 reminds us of this truth about those who have received Jesus as their personal Lord and Savior:

 Therefore if any person is [ingrafted] in Christ (the Messiah) he is a new creation (a new creature altogether); the old [previous moral and spiritual condition] has passed away.
 Behold, the fresh and new has come!
 (AMPC)

 2.)
 Don’t go into the conversation with the intention of trying to force the other person to change, but simply to share your thoughts about how you’re feeling.
 Whether they change or not, which will come as they see their own true identity in Christ in that particular area of struggle, is a change only the Holy Spirit can bring in them as they are willing to be honest with themselves and look to Jesus.

 Again, if the person you are having a conversation with is a Christian, then according to 1 Corinthians 2:16 they have the Mind of Christ and do hold His thoughts, feelings and the purposes of His heart.
-It may not look like they have the Mind of Christ based on their behavior but it is what’s true about them!
+It may not look like they have the Mind of Christ based on their behavior because right now they may be experiencing a temporary identity crisis and forgetting who they truly are but it is what’s true about them!